lfreese/BC-IRF/raw_data_inputs/raisanen_2022_BC_temp/praisanen-Black-carbon-radiative-forcing-and-climate-response-tool-182f7d3/README.md

 An example of the output produced by the program "calculate_forcing_and_climate_response.f90".
 This specific example represents the radiative forcing and temperature response to BC emissions in the region 22-30E, 60-70N, for the year 2015 emissions employed in Räisänen et al. (2022).

+##### Lyssa's additions

+1. create all data input files (takes a netcdf file of our lats and lons and turns them into the acs format; requires a netcdf file named BC_forcing_and_climate_response_normalized_by_emissions.nc)

+  python extract_lat_lon.py '

+2. compile the code
+  ./compile_and_run.sh (if you haven't prepped it for compilation, first do chmod +x copmile_and_run.sh)

+3. run for all regions
+  ./run_all_regions.sh (again if you haven't yet, do chmod +x run_all_regions.sh first)

+4. combine all results into one file